CT-Hackerspace/cth-website/src/content/blog/time-is-running-out-to-sign-up-for-the-north-east-grid-down-communications-course.md

 author: Bill
 ---

-# Time is running out to sign up for the NORTH EAST GRID DOWN COMMUNICATIONS COURSE

 This 2 day intense course is happening Saturday, July 18th and Sunday, July 19th.

 Secure your place today!